servicetitan/Stl.Fusion.Samples/README.md

 ## Useful Links

 * Check out [Fusion repository on GitHub]
-* Play with [Actual Chat] - a chat app with a mission to improve the quality of your online communication with the modern AI.
-It allows you to join or initiate a conversation much faster by delivering your voice and its transcription in real-time and follow other people's voice conversations even if you're late to join them.
-Check it out - it's a fun experience.
-And feel free to ask your Fusion-related questions here: https://actual.chat/chat/zu3UA03jvX
 * Join our [Discord Server] to ask questions and track project updates.
-We'll migrate it to [Actual Chat] as soon as it gets "Places" feature (~ Servers in Discord) 😉
+  *If you're curious, "why Discord," the server was created long before the first line of [Actual Chat]'s code was written.
+  However, a Fusion-powered alternative will be available quite soon :)*
 * Go to [Documentation Home].

 **P.S.** If you've already spent some time learning about Fusion,